Survey definitions and methodology of the survey

 - services offered

-Respondents included providers of social and affordable housing including different levels of government, non-profit organizations, cooperatives, and private companies.
+Respondents included providers of social and affordable housing including various levels of government, non-profit organizations, cooperatives and private companies.

-Four approaches including online were used in the first cycle of the survey to maximize response rates:
+We used 4 approaches, including online in the first cycle of the survey to maximize response rates:

 - CMHC web portal